NikUstimenko/acoustotreams/_sources/params.rst.txt

 coordinate systems.
 While being in principle equivalent, for different scenarios it is beneficial to use suitable solution sets that represent the waves with sufficient precision when truncated to a finite number of modes.
-The chosen finite number of modes is given in the classes :class:`~acoutreams.ScalarSphericalWaveBasis`, :class:`~acoutreams.ScalarCylindricalWaveBasis`, and :class:`~acoutreams._core.ScalarPlaneWaveBasis`, which are all children of the base call :class:`~acoutreams._core.ScalarBasisSet`.
+The chosen finite number of modes is given in the classes :class:`~acoustotreams.ScalarSphericalWaveBasis`, :class:`~acoustotreams.ScalarCylindricalWaveBasis`, and :class:`~acoustotreams._core.ScalarPlaneWaveBasis`, which are all children of the base call :class:`~acoustotreams._core.ScalarBasisSet`.

 The modes of the spherical basis can are defined by their degree ``l``, and the order ``m``.
 The basis is then simply the collection of multiple of these modes,